 Director's Vision Council

-Join Pritzker Director Madeleine Grynsztejn for a tour of Japan’s unique art scene from May 14−23, 2016.
-This exclusive trip highlights the country’s best contemporary art and architecture while providing insight into its rich history.
-Travelers will have private access to the studios of extraordinary artists and to the homes of accomplished collectors.
-We will be joined by artists, architects, and museum and gallery directors who will share the region’s artistic contributions.
-For more information about the Director’s Vision Council, please contact Linsey Foster at [email protected].
+In May 2016, Director Vision Council Members joined Pritzker Director Madeleine Grynsztejn for a tour of Japan’s unique art scene.
+This exclusive trip highlighted the country’s best contemporary art and architecture while providing insight into its rich history.
+Travelers also had private access to the studios of extraordinary artists, including Takashi Murakami, and to the homes of accomplished collectors.

 In October 2013, members of the Director’s Vision Council went on an unforgettable journey to Turkey, which highlighted both Istanbul’s unique history and its vibrant contemporary art.
 The trip included access to private collections and artists' studios and a tour the 13th Istanbul Biennial under the insightful guidance of Pritzker Director Madeleine Grynsztejn and James W. Alsdorf Chief Curator Michael Darling.
 Additionally, members had the opportunity to relax in world-famous Turkish spas and tour the markets with private shoppers.